duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 **Teacher Materials**

-For Teachers:

 - Projector for displaying videos or slides
 - Large sheets of paper and markers for student brainstorming in small groups
 - Print out [note sheets](https://docs.google.com/document/d/17OSygnSXLueR2K5h-1ncwIuaMdFhb5mv0fAuhiSRw9w/edit?usp=sharing) for students to help take notes

 **Classroom Set Up**

-Space for students to be able to work and discuss in small groups.
+- Space for students to be able to work and discuss in small groups.
+- Make sure each group of students have at least one large sheet of paper and a number of markers.

 ## SCRIPT OF TEACHING AND LEARNING ACTIVITIES